taiki-e/install-action/README.md

 ## Compatibility

 This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Fedora, CentOS, Alma, openSUSE, Arch, Alpine).

+On Linux, if any required tools are missing, this action will attempt to install them from distro's package manager, so no pre-setup is usually required (except for CentOS or Debian 9 (or older) or very old distro described below, which was already EoL and needs to use vault/archive repos -- see "Install requirements" in [our CI config](https://github.com/taiki-e/install-action/blob/HEAD/.github/workflows/ci.yml) for example of setup).

-To use this action in self-hosted runners or in containers, at least the following tools are required:
+On other platforms, at least the following tools are required:

-- bash
+- bash 3.2+
+- jq 1.5+
+- curl 7.34+ (or RHEL7/CentOS7's patched curl 7.29)

+Known environments affected by the above version requirements are CentOS 6 (EoL on 2020-11) using curl 7.19 and jq 1.3, and Ubuntu 14.04 (EoL on 2019-04) using jq 1.3 (see "Install requirements" in [our CI config](https://github.com/taiki-e/install-action/blob/HEAD/.github/workflows/ci.yml) for example of workaround).

 ## Related Projects